rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 Lastly, I used the area under the Receiver operating characteristic curve, ROC_AUC, and Accuracy as the main metrics for validation and testing.

 ## Training
-In the following, the results of the 4 training steps of both models are shown:
+In the following, the results of the 4 training epochs of both models are shown:
 - Sentiment analysis, IMDB movie reviews:

 <img src="training_sent.png" style="display: block; margin-left: auto; margin-right: auto; width: 100%; height: 100%"/>